-If you’re looking for an easy, protein-packed breakfast, these protein powder pancakes are the perfect option!
-Fluffy, subtly sweet, and super moist, this 15-minute protein pancakes recipe features all the things you love about pancakes, plus 10 grams of protein per serving!
+If you’re looking for an easy, protein-packed breakfast, these gluten free protein pancakes are the perfect option!
+Fluffy, subtly sweet, and super moist, this 15-minute protein pancake recipe features all the things you love about pancakes, plus 10 grams of protein per serving!
 Make ahead and freeze for easy meal prep.

 protein pancakes stacked on a plate with berries and maple syrup being poured on top